 Lifecycle methods

-Following are the currently supported lifecycle methods:
+These are the currently supported lifecycle methods:

 • onMount — Called when the component is mounted.
-You can use this to perform any setup actions, such as adding event listeners, and analytics events.
+You can use this to perform any setup actions, such as adding event listeners and analytics events.

 • onUnmount — Called when the component is unmounted.
 You can use this to perform any cleanup actions, such as removing event listeners.